 Enable mod_include module

 Before configuring Apache for SSI, ensure that you have administrative access to your server and that Apache is installed.
-Additionally, make sure that the mod_include
+Additionally, make sure that the mod_include module is enabled.

-is enabled, run the following command:
+To check if mod_include is enabled, run the following command:

 apachectl -M | grep include

 If the module is not listed, you’ll need to enable it.
-Use the following command to enable mod_include
+Use the following command to enable mod_include:

 a2enmod include